Kempinski, Hoteliers since ... when? Andreas Augustin

 Nazi Regime:

-During the Nazi regime and World War 2 (1930s–1945) the jewish Kempinski business under Unger nose dived.
+During the Nazi regime and World War 2 (1930s–1945) the jewish Kempinski business under Unger came to an abrupt halt.
 Richard Unger and his wife emigrated to the United States.
 Under the pressure of the anti-jewish racial laws, the Kempinski enterprise was in fact stolen by the German Reich, which constituted a typical act of 'aryanization', as these acts of expropriation were called.
 Walter Unger, son of Richard, had remained in Germany to continue the business.
 Eventually, he had been forced to transfer the shares of his family's company to a company called Aschinger AG, all this in exchange for his own life.
 After the deal was executed, Walter Unger was murdered at the concentration camp Auschwitz.
-The jewish name Kempinski was no longer accepted by the regime, the restaurant(s) were renamed F.W.
+Even the jewish name Kempinski was no longer accepted by the regime.
+The restaurant(s) were renamed F.W.
 Borchard.

-The Kempinski Hotel Bristol**) Berlin became the first of the today internationally active hotel chain Kempinski.
-Thus, 1952 can be confirmed as the official date of the foundation of the Kempinski Hotel Group.
+According to a monitored Wikipedia entry, in 1970, The Kempinski Hotel Bristol**) Berlin became the first of the today internationally active hotel chain Kempinski.

 hier stand ein kempinski restaurant

 In 1994, after lengthy discussions, a memorial plate was unveilde at the Kempinski Bristol in Berlin.
-'Here stood since 1928 a Kempinski Restaurant ...'
+To claim that Kempinski has been hoteliers since 1897 is simply audacious.
+Let us take to heart what is written on the commemorative plaque at the hotel:

 In 2010, Kempinski, under its president Reto Wittwer, added the line "Hoteliers since 1897" to the company's name.
 For the first time ever the date 1897 had been circulated.
-It looks like an attempt to fabricate a suitable history.
-The hotel group felt entitled to secure for itself the title 'oldest luxurious hotels group in the world'.
-By that time various hotel groups already existed, left alone grand hotels.
+It looked like an attempt to create a legend.

 * There is information available on the web concerning the dubious 1950s-deals, involving the former aryanization-company Aschinger AG, which continued to be involved via sub-companies even in modern Germany.
 Names featured among others are Paul Spethmann and Werner Steinke (sources: Fritz Teppich and others), who were former Nazis, still acting in the same positions after the war.